Lesson 1 of 8 - free your true Self and reduce false-self wounds

 + + +

-The author's observation about "scientists zeroing in" on the cause of "bad habits" despite "know-ing better" is misleading.
+I believe the author's observation about "scientists zeroing in" on the cause of "bad habits" despite "knowing better" is misleading.
 None of the reasons cited proposes the lethal [wounds + unawareness] cycle and the underlying public and media denial as even a possible cause.
-From 28 years' research with over 1000 average people, I propose there IS a "single strategy."
+From 36 years' research with over 1000 average people, I propose there IS a "single strategy" to reduce bad (self-harmful) behavior: Internal Family Systems (IFS) therapy ("parts work").

-The article's cited reasons for self-neglect have some merit - and (in my opinion) are all symptoms of the unacknowledged real reason - widespread psychological wounds and unawareness.
-For example: "innate human defiance" is often a symptom of a normal personality subself called the Rebel."
-Chronic foc-us on short-term gratification is a common symptom of false-self dominance.
-For thought-provoking perspective, see this UCLA research summary.
+The article's cited reasons for self-neglect have some merit.
+In my opinion, they are all symptoms of the unacknowledged real reason - inherited [psychological wounds + unawareness].
+For example: "innate human defiance" is often a symptom of a normal personality subself called the ''Rebel.''
+Chronic focus on short-term gratification is a common symptom of false-self dominance.
+For thought-provoking perspective, see this UCLA research summary after you finish this.

 The exception is the genetic (inherited) predisposition in some people to metabolize ethyl alcohol into pleasurable chemicals.
-I believe a larger reason for compulsive over-use of harmful chemicals (inclu-ding sugars and fats) is to self-medicate against intolerable inner pain that begins early in a low-nurtur-ance childhood.
+I believe a larger reason for compulsive over-use of harmful chemicals (including sugars and fats) is to self-medicate against intolerable inner pain that begins with early-childhood abandonment, neglect, and abuse..
 Do you eat "comfort foods"?

-The comment about "couch potatoes" being influenced by "external" (social and environ mental) fac-tors" is a classic example of lay and professional people's avoidance of looking for the true reason for persistent "bad habits" - inside.
+The comment about "couch potatoes" being influenced by "external" (social and environ mental) factors" is a classic example of lay and professional people's avoidance of looking for the true reason for persistent "bad habits" - inherited psychological wounds and ignorance.

 The best that can be said about this well-meant Web article and underlying flawed research is that it notes that reputable professionals (a) acknowledge the widespread phenomenon of harmful habits, and (b) are seeking the reasons for it.